emmanuelgautier/httpmock-netlogger/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell hello       Prints a friendly greeting help        Help about any command
+  completion  Generate the autocompletion script for the specified shell serve       Create a HTTP Server help        Help about any command

 Flags: